 In these troubling times, it’s difficult to get anything arranged in regards home improvements, and this may become harder as the coronavirus affects all of our lives in one way or another.

-In normal times, if you want some work done to your house by ourselves, things such as rendering, damp proofing, painting, wall coating work, it’s normally very easy to get hold of us, arrange a quotation visit, and then place an order for us to paint your house, however times have changed, for now anyway.
+In normal times, if you want some work done to your house by ourselves, things such as rendering, damp proofing, painting, wall coating work, it’s normally very easy to get hold of us, arrange a quotation visit, and then place an order for us to paint your house, and we can safely do it during the current lockdown.

 Here is the latest on how we are adapting to the current pandemic